foundersandcoders/old-coursebook/patterns/week3/README.md

 ## Testing and coverage
 * [ ] How to set up Code Climate and Travis/troubleshooting from yesteday?
 * [ ] What other kind of tests would you want to write for Node?
+* [ ] What is continuous integration and what are its benefits?

 ## Deploying to Heroku
 * [ ] What is Heroku and what is it used for?